AaronHevia/Python_Practice/README.md

 This program addresses a mail to multiple recipients and prepares it for printing.

 ## Project 22:  U.S. States Game
 Guess all the names in the U.S.  Coordinates need to be readjusted and UI can be aligned for better visibility.
+Project uses Pandas library to read and create csv data.

+## Project 23:  NATO Alphabet Project
+Project "spells" a word and pronounces the letter with the NATO alphabet word.